 In general, the tax credit is payable over the 2 years following the year in which the work is carried out and paid for.
 If you are on PAYE, your HRI tax credit will be divided evenly across your pay dates for each of the 2 years that it is payable.
 If you are a self-assessed taxpayer, it will be included in your self-assessment over 2 years, half the tax credit each year.

-For homeowners, 2015 was the first year in which you could claim a HRI credit.
-For landlords, 2016 will be the first year in which a HRI credit can be claimed.
+- For homeowners, 2015 was the first year in which you could claim a HRI credit

-For you to be able to claim the HRI credit, your contractor(s) must enter details of the work on the HRI online administration system.
+To claim the HRI credit, your contractor(s) must enter details of the work on the HRI online system.
 This system is only accessible to contractors who are registered for VAT and are tax-compliant.

-Revenue advises homeowners and landlords to log in to HRI online (see ‘Where to apply’ below) to check that their contractors have correctly entered details of the works and payments.
+Revenue advises applicants to log in to HRI online (see ‘Where to apply’ below) to check that their contractors have correctly entered details of the works and payments.

 You should also: